 - Blastomyces dermatitidis (causing blastomycosis)

 These fungi are found in soil and wood debris.
 Histoplasma is prevalent in Southern USA, Central America, South America, Africa and Asia.
-Coccidioides and paracoccidioides are prevalent in Southern USA and Central America.
+Coccidioides and Paracoccidioides are prevalent in Southern USA and Central America.
 Blastomyces is most often found in North America.
 Talaromyces marneffei (formerly known as Penicillium marneffei) is endemic in tropical Southeast Asia.

 - Aspergillus species (causing aspergillosis)